If your SaaS product is like many with a free trial offering, then odds are, your customer journey probably looks something like this:

 The specific events that determine an account’s activation are unique to every product.
 Activation for your product is going to be very different than activation for another product, even if they are very similar in nature.

 As you can see, defining and tracking account activation is all about product engagement.
 Activation is defined by specific actions and engagement with your product.
 Given that Sherlock is all about product engagement, this is right in our wheelhouse.

-Tracking activation metrics in Sherlock
+Tracking activation in Sherlock

+Finally, you will also be able to access Activation Rates in any of the tools to which you are sending Sherlock data.
 Here are three important places that you can connect to from Segment: